Pop superstar Lady Gaga has fourteen tattoos including flowers on her hip, a German quote on her arm, and a unicorn on her thigh.

 In September 2010, Lady Gaga tattooed a unicorn on her thigh with a banner reading “Born This Way,” the title of both her second full-length album and its lead single.
 Her song “Born This Way” is about embracing one’s uniqueness and never compromising, and speaks in particular to the gay community, whom Gaga has been a vocal advocate for.
 The unicorn is a symbol of rarity and uniqueness.

-Much like Lady Gaga got a tattoo to celebrate her album “Born This Way,” she added a new tattoo in August 2012 with the title of her upcoming album “ARTPOP.”
-The album is due to be released in 2013.
+Much like Lady Gaga got a tattoo to celebrate her album “Born This Way,” she added a new tattoo in August 2012 with the title of her album “ARTPOP.”
+She got the tattoo as soon as the album title was announced, though it was not released until November 6, 2013.

 Lady Gaga waited nearly two years between tattoos number 9 and 10, but only a month between 10 and 11!
 She revealed an anchor on her ribcage, done by Henk Schiffmacher at Amsterdam Tattoo Museum, in September 2012.
 “New Tat.
 Stamp of His Mermaid,” she wrote.